Questions to Ask Your Doctor About Prematurity

-If you’re pregnant or thinking about becoming pregnant, you’ve probably heard how common premature birth is.
+If you’re pregnant or thinking about becoming pregnant, you’re probably aware of how common premature birth is.
 Every year in the United States, 380,000 babies are born prematurely, or when a baby is born before 37 weeks of gestation.

 This is an issue because premature babies can face more short- and long-term health problems, such as vision, hearing, brain, and lung issues.